 What is a Candelilla?

 Succulent lovers should definitely have a wax euphorbia succulent in their collection.
-According to wax euphorbia info, there are no serious pests or disease associated with this plant and it has an ease of care which appeals to forgetful gardeners.
+According to wax euphorbia info, there are no serious pests or diseases associated with this plant and it has an ease of care which appeals to forgetful gardeners.
 Try growing a candelilla euphorbia (Euphorbia antisyphilitica) as a houseplant or outdoors in warmer regions.

 Additional Wax Euphorbia Info